-Harish-Chandra Research Institute (HRI) is a research institution, named after the mathematician Harish-Chandra, and located in Allahabad, Uttar Pradesh.
+Harish-Chandra Research Institute (HRI) is a research institution, named after the mathematician Harish-Chandra, and located in Prayagraj (Allahabad), Uttar Pradesh.
 It is an autonomous institute, funded by the Department of Atomic Energy (DAE), Government of India.

 Research at HRI is focussed on Mathematics and Theoretical Physics.
 The academic community at HRI consists of over 30 faculty members, 20 post-doctoral fellows, and 40 graduate students.